top of page

 Congratulations, you saved yourself hours of future study with the power of science.
 Enjoy your newfound free time!

 And as a fun bonus tip: the varied practice that makes interleaving effective also applies to motor skills (Schmidt & Bjork, 1992).
 You can improve your free throw by shooting from multiple locations rather than just the free throw line.
 (What?!)
 You practice your ability to "parameterize your throw" (calculate force, velocity, angle, etc.) each time you switch shooting spots, creating a more flexible skill that is immune to external influences (like the pressure of a game).
-A more flexible skill built through variable practice is better able to adapt to changing situations.
+A more flexible skill built through variable practice is more capable of adapting to dynamic situations.

 Why SAM?

-Zero guesswork.
-Zero decision fatigue.
-Know exactly what to do, step-by-step, for any course.
+3. Zero guesswork.
+Zero wasted time.
+Know exactly what to do for every course, every exam, every semester.

 References: